LukeMinnich/dbei-hackathon-na-2019/README.md

 ### Structural considerations
 * Consider the impact of rho
+* Consider a nonlinear wall-cost model

 ### Task Breakdown

 * Luke
     * Set up git repo
-    * Earthwork estimation
     * Rigid analysis & wall evaluation widget
     * Database setup
         * What database format?
+    * Variation generator
 * Anthonie
-    * Unit layout generation (from CAD layer - could be a rectangle or something more complex)
+    * Unit layout generation (from CAD layer - could be a rectangle or something more complex) to get close to target unit mix
-    * Target unit mix
+    *
-* Mattias
+* Mathias
     * Set up Jupyter notebook
-    * Determine best database format - SQLite so it's portable?
     * Consider different Machine Learning models
+    * Consider AWS for training the model
+    * Set up an EC2 instance (use a bucket if it needs to)
+* Clifton
+    * Visuals, graphics
+    * Business case
+    * Presentation (Powerpoint)
+    * Market data